rmello4d/TheSustainableDeveloper/README.md

 This book puts the developer as the starting point.
 From there, we  explore the techniques in Meditation and Yoga that are suitable for the developer.

-These last 25 years showed me that developers have yogic capabilities to surprising levels.
 Just to be clear, the Sustainable Developer is not a guru-ninja-master of all things in the universe.

 Sorry.